How to Reduce Your Credit Card Swipe Fees

 Fact: If you’ve ever wondered why American Express is accepted in different stores than Visa or MasterCard, interchange fees are the reason.

-The fees are also why some stores accept only one type of
+The fees are also why some stores accept only one type of card, after they’ve negotiated reduced fees for doing so.

 Interchange fees are a major part of the card company's bottom line.